 The IRB is transitioning to a new electronic system called Kuali-IRB in 2026.
 Learn more below:

-In 2026, the IRB will launch a new system to replace IRBNet.
+In 2026, the IRB replaced IRBNet.
 The rationale for the transition is that IRBNet does not offer the flexibility UMD investigators require.
-The new system will be called Kuali-IRB.
 It is a module of Kuali Build, which is already being used by other entities on campus, such as the inTERP system for disclosures and ORA Gift Forms.

 Transition Matrix